ropensci-archive/roweb2/content/tutorials/assertr_tutorial.md

 #> 3     8 15.10000
 ```

-Notice what happens when we drop that z-score to 2 stardard deviations
+Notice what happens when we drop that z-score to 2 standard deviations
 from the mean